JayLohokare/docker-getting-started/README.md

-# docker-getting-started
+# docker-kubernetes-playground
-Basic commands for docker

-Notes and cheat sheet for Docker
+- Notes and cheat sheet for Docker
 Contains all commands necessary to use Docker in production deployments.
 Created with easy instruction based on the Udemy course.